ddbourgin/numpy-ml/README.md

 ```

 ### For use as a package
-If you don't plan to modify the source much, you can also install numpy-ml as a
+If you don't plan to modify the source, you can also install numpy-ml as a
-Python package via pip: `pip install -u numpy_ml`.
+Python package: `pip install -u numpy_ml`.

 The reinforcement learning agents train on environments defined in the [OpenAI
 gym](https://github.com/openai/gym).
 To install these alongside numpy-ml, you